Letting Go of Guilt: God's Grace for You

 What It Means to Seek God First

 Seeking God first means releasing the pressure to control everything.
 It means trusting that obedience in the present moment matters more than perfection in every area of life.
-It means allowing God to define our priorities instead of letting guilt do it.
+It means allowing God to define your priorities instead of letting guilt do it.

 You are allowed to rest.
 You are allowed to say no. You are allowed to be human.